-The practice of hand stitching can be rewarding and surprising when we turn it into a meditative practice.
-I find it reassuring to listen to the needle popping through the fabric, to hear the glide of the thread as it follows the needle, to quiet the mind and listen.
-I like the slow work of sewing stitch by stitch.
-I like reveling in the unraveling of a story that wants to be told.
+It’s reassuring to listen to the needle popping through the fabric, to hear the glide of the thread as it follows the needle, to quiet the mind and listen.
+I like slowly unraveling a story that wants to be told.

-This is a really convenient project to take with me wherever I go – it fits my body – so I wear my work in progress!
+This was a convenient project to take with me wherever I went – it fits my body – so I wear my work in progress!
 I just have to carry my needle, scissors, and thread.

 There are literally tens to hundreds of thousands of stitches, and it all started with one.